 Step 1: Read ALL the information on this program area page to ensure you meet the eligibility criteria and program area objectives before you begin.

-Step 3: You will then need to login by entering your username and password or create an account by clicking New Applicant?.
+Step 4: You will then need to login by entering your username and password or create an account by clicking New Applicant?

-Step 5: If your Expression of Interest is approved by the Program Manager, you will be invited to submit a full application.
+Step 6: If your Expression of Interest is approved, you will be invited to submit a full application.

 What happens next?